RENEW YOUR SMILE

 What To Do in These Situations

-• Failing Tooth: If you suspect a tooth is failing, schedule a visit right away.
-Keep the area clean with gentle brushing and rinsing, avoid chewing on that side, and follow your dentist’s recommendations to prevent further damage.
+- Failing Tooth: If you suspect a tooth is failing, schedule a visit right away.
+Keep the area clean, avoid chewing on that side, and ask about failing tooth treatment or when extraction may be needed.

-• Knocked-Out Tooth: Time is critical.
-Handle the tooth by the crown (not the root), rinse gently in milk or saline if dirty, and attempt to place it back in the socket if possible.
-If not, keep it moist in milk and seek immediate emergency care.
+- Knocked-Out Tooth: Time is critical.
+Handle the tooth by the crown, rinse gently if dirty, and place it back in the socket if possible.
+If not, keep it moist in milk and seek emergency dental trauma care.

 FAILING DENTAL IMPLANTS